 Storage

-Store at room temperature in an airtight container for up to 5 days.
-They can be frozen in an airtight container for up to 3 months.
-If freezing the cookies stacked, place parchment between each layer to prevent sticking.
-Since the cookies do not contain eggs, they are a bit softer and more crumbly than standard cookies.
-I recommend storing them in a hard container instead of a plastic storage bag.
+- Freezer: you can freeze these cookies in an airtight container for up to 3 months.
+Separate the layers with parchment to prevent sticking.
+Since the cookies are soft, I recommend storing them in a hard container instead of a plastic storage bag.

 Expert tips